-- When the administrator observes (or is notified and verifies) an offense, he/she will investigate the circumstances of the misconduct and confer with staff on the extent of the consequences. - The administrator will notify the parent/legal guardian of the student's misconduct and related proceedings.
-The administrator will meet with the student and, if necessary, the parent/legal guardian, confer with them about the student's misconduct, and apply the appropriate disciplinary action. - The administrator will keep a complete record of the procedures. - If appropriate, school officials should notify law enforcement authorities.
+When the administrator observes (or is notified and verifies) an offense, he/she will investigate proceedings.
+The administrator will meet with the student and, if necessary, the parent/legal guardian, confer with them about the student's misconduct, and apply the appropriate disciplinary action.